NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     While all of the following implementations do not distinguish between the x and y directions, in this single section it is necessary due to implementation details where they need to be handled separately.
+    The possible derivatives are defined via an enum for better identification and case matched inside the edge detection algorithm.
+    The Scharr Method uses a Sobel kernel with -1, which is defined in the cv2 documentation as a standard 3x3 Scharr kernel @derivative_sobel1.

     ```python
     class DerivativeMethod(Enum):